[Case 01]

 [Outcome]

-Generation of UX guidelines for therapeutic VR environments, applicable to future projects.
+Created UX guidelines for future therapeutic VR solutions

 [Key Learnings]